CodeForBaltimore/Bmore-Responsive/README.md

 Our database documentation can be found in our `docs` folder under `database.csv`.
 This documentation was created using SchemaSpy.
 Instructions for use can be found here https://github.com/bcgov/schemaspy

 ## Setup
 A `Dockerfile` and `docker-compose` file have been included for convenience, however this may not be the best local setup for this project.
+For more information on how to use Docker with this project, please see the [docker section](#docker).

 To work on this project you should have:
 -   NodeJS
 -   PostgreSQL (can be in Docker)
 -   Docker (optional)